-- 1. understand concepts of discovery, invention, innovation and research - 2. know socio-economic impact of research - 3. understand various research tools, its applications and - 4. understand the process of paper presentation - 5. understand the concept and process of IPR , ethical practices in research - 6. understand the concept and process of entrepreneurship and business planning
+- 1. Understand concepts of discovery, invention, innovation, research etc. - 2.
+Know socio-economic impact of research. - 3.
+Understand various research tools, its application and methods. - 4.
+Understand the process of paper publication. - 5.
+Understand the concept and process of IPR and ethical Practices in Research. - 6.
+Understand the concept and process of Entrepreneurship and Business planning